Social Media Marketing for Startups 4 – Your Editorial Calendar

-You should fill your calendar consistently so that you maintain an even spread of content.
+Most importantly, you should fill your calendar consistently so that you maintain an even spread of content.
 People are turned off by spam posting.
-They also may stop following if there isn’t regular content.
+They may also stop following if there isn’t regular content.
 It’s a delicate balance.

 One of the main benefits of using a calendar interface to plan your posting is that it gives a clear, birds-eye view of when you’re delivering your content.
 If you have gaps, it’s clear to see and then fill them.

 If your strategy is looking a bit flat next to your shiny, new editorial calendar it might be time to rework it.
 Consumers love content that doesn’t focus on the hard sell but adds value to their life.
-Make sure your content is high-quality and you won’t need the hard sell — customers will engage with you because they like what you’re doing.
+Make sure your content is high-quality and you won’t need the hard sell.
+You’ll soon find that customers will engage with you just because they like what you’re doing.